 Most small news agents sell top-up vouchers to add more credit.
 Some sell small cards you need to scratch off to see the top-up number, others just give you a slip of paper and you enter that in your phone via the Maxis Hotlink app.
 Avoid the 10 MYR scratch off top-up cards.

 Maxis Hotlink do a few good deals for pre-paid data – I opt for their Biggest Internet Pass which is around 53 MYR (including tax) (£10/$13), and includes 5GB of standard 4G data, plus 1GB extra to use on every Saturday and Sunday in a month (+8GB).
-They also give you 30 “Happy Hours”, which is 1GB of data to be used in an hour, you can use one per day between 7am and 7pm +(30GB).
-I always forget to use them.
+They also give you 30 “Happy Hours”, which is 1GB of data to be used in an hour that’s not attached to your plan; so useful if you’re at the gym and wanna catch up on Netflix.

 There is no public transport in Kuching, so everyone uses cars, scooters or taxis.
-This means taxis like Uber and Grab are super cheap (use those links to get free credit) – getting from the Waterfront to iCom Square or to one of the malls should only be around 6 MYR (£1/$1).
+This means taxis like Uber (use that link to get free credit) and Grab are super cheap – getting from the Waterfront to iCom Square or to one of the malls should only be around 6 MYR (£1/$1).
 Getting to Bako or to see orangutans only costs around 15 MYR (£3/$3).
 Avoid the red taxis around town, they are a total rip-off and English skills are low.